pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

 ./cells install
 ```

+You can [refer to this page](/en/docs/cells/v1/install-pydio-cells) to get more details on the installation process.

 After the install is successfully done, if you ever have to stop Pydio Cells and want to run it again just run:

 ```sh